 Do you wish to settle in Catalonia?
 Wondering how to proceed to find a job?
 Get useful advice for your job search in this article.

-Catalonia is one of Spain's biggest and most important autonomous communities with a population of more than 7.5 million inhabitants.
+Catalonia is one of Spain's biggest and most important autonomous communities with a population of more than 7.5 million inhabitants with more than 15% of expatriates.
 It has long been an economic power on its own.
 But over the years, Spain has started to recover from the world economic crisis effects, attempting to take over.
 If you wish to settle there, finding a job should be quite easy.
-Jobs are available in various fields despite Catalonia's unemployment rate.
+Jobs are available in various fields as the unemployment rate has gone down to 17.5% in 2015.

 You should definitely take the time to understand its economy and its labor market's requirements before starting your job search.
-Make sure you have appropriate skills.
+Make sure you have appropriate skills and thus become a valuable asset for the local economy.

-Unemployment rate in Catalonia stood at 23% in 2013 against 27% in the whole of Spain, being the highest in Europe.
-In fact, the region had 633.832 registered job seekers.
-But expatriates can still be hired in particular fields such as industry, trade, services, tourism, health, food, etc.
+Unemployment rate in Catalonia stood at 17.5% in 2015 against 24% in the whole of Spain, being the highest in Europe.
+In fact, the region had 659,600 registered job seekers.
+But expatriates can still be hired in particular fields such as industry, trade, services, tourism, health, food, etc., given the decline in unemployment rate.

 Good to know: